logo plus link home and picture of a trail leading to the river

 The late Ralph Graves was Mark's first fly tying mentor.
 Over several years, Graves honed Mark's early fly tying skills.
 Graves shared his expertise on wet flies and his wisdom on catching large trout.
 Mark's love of wet flies is a direct influence of Graves' early teachings.

 Later, Mark spent four years apprenticing with a close friend, neighbor, and angling disciple of Ray Bergman.
 This is where Mark was encouraged to endeavor upon creative and artistic fly tying.
 Here he learned the importance of unique fly patterns and unorthodox techniques of presentation.
-It was at this time and through these teachings that fly fishing transformed from method to art.
-These latter teachings were profoundly influential in the way Mark approaches fly tying and angling.
+It was at this time and through these lessons that fly fishing transformed from method to art.
+This apprenticeship was profoundly influential in shaping Mark's fly tying and angling worldview.

 By the time Mark was just 16, his talent as a fly tyer had not gone unnoticed.
 He received the distinguishing honor of being asked to be a guest fly tyer at the Catskill Fly Fishing Center and Museum.
 Mark continued to be a guest tyer at the museum until he began college in the late 90's.